hedi0/Smart_Irrigation_ThingSpeak/README.md

 ## 🌟 Overview

-This **Smart Irrigation System** is an IoT-based solution that automates plant watering based on rea
+This **Smart Irrigation System** is an IoT-based solution that automates plant watering based on real-time soil moisture readings.
+It monitors